reverie-rs/reverie/docs/syscall-patch.md

 # Syscall patching

-`systrace` patch syscall site on demand, with the help of seccomp.
+This document explains how `systrace` patches system calls.
+It patches syscall instructions in the user's program at runtime, with the help of seccomp and ptrace.
 A syscall site is a assembly sequence contains a `syscall` instruction (x86_64), and a pattern right after the very `syscall` instruction.

-## the role of seccomp
+## The role of seccomp
 `systrace` is a *ptrace* based tracer, information about ptrace can be mostly found in `man 2 ptrace`.
 Since kernel 3.5, seccomp can be used together with `ptrace`, with option of `PTRACE_O_TRACESECCOMP`.
 By default we setup seccomp to filter most syscalls except few blacklisted ones (such as `rt_sigreturn`),